Compass hosts LGBTQ+ Equality Prom

 Proms are typically a way for students to celebrate the end of a school year but for youths like Sol Lima, it's a time to reflect on a year of advocacy for LGBTQ+ rights.

-Back in March Lima went to Tallahassee to rally against the Parent Right in Education Bill, which opponents called the "Don't Say Gay Bill."
+Lima went to Tallahassee in March to rally against the Parental Rights in Education Bill, which opponents called the "Don't Say Gay" law.

-"Even going into it we knew that it would be a tough battle to fight, and you know even if we didn't win that one it still looks bright cause there was so many people out there supporting," said Lima.
+"Even going into it, we knew that it would be a tough battle to fight and, you know, even if we didn't win that one, it still looks bright because there was so many people out there supporting," said Lima.

-Staff with Compass say in the last year they've seen an increase in parents and grandparents searching for ways to support their LGBTQ+ youth.
+Staff with Compass said in the last year they've seen an increase in parents and grandparents searching for ways to support their LGBTQ+ youth.